KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 }
 ```

-In this example the plugin id gets derived from the plugin file name, in this case "plasma_runner_example_homefiles"
+In this example the plugin id gets derived from the plugin file name, in this case "runner_example_homefiles"
-The entries such as `Name`, Description, `License and `Authors` are information and are shown in the user interface but have no other technical importance.
+The entries such as `Name`, `Description`, `License` and `Authors` are information and are shown in the user interface but have no other technical importance.
 Try to avoid using jargon in the Name and Description entries, however, to make it easy for people to understand what your plugin does.

 ### The Class Definition (Header file)